 I honestly can’t believe that Tibidabo Amusement Park doesn’t appear on more Barcelona itineraries.
 Ok so you’re not a fan of amusement parks?
 Well what if I told you that the Tibidabo Skywalk is completely free to enter, offers panoramic views across the city of Barcelona (it is on the top of Mount Tibidabo after all!) and has fairground rides that are almost 100 years old?
-The Tibidabo Skywalk is where some of my all time favourite travel photos have been taken.
+The Tibidabo panoramic area is where some of my all time favourite travel photos have been taken.
 It should definitely be visited during a trip to Barcelona!

 If you’ve got a head for heights, a ride on the 50 metre high ‘Talaia’ which will make YOU the highest point in Barcelona at 550 metres above sea level!
 It’s a really interesting ride too as it’s actually considered a look out tower!
 It first opened in 1921 and is a slow moving metal arm with a ‘chest high bucket’ on either end.

 The second ‘unique’ ride at the Tibidabo Skywalk is ‘Avio’…can you guess what it might be by its name?
 It’s an airplane ride!
 ‘Avio’ is another ride which dates back to 1928 and works in a similar way to ‘Talaia’, although rather than a vertical rotating metal arm, it slowly rotates horizontally and visitors sit in an enclosed airplane…that then hangs you out over the edge of the mountain!
 The plane is a copy of the one that made the first flight between Barcelona and Madrid!

-How To Get To Tibidabo
+How To Get To Tibidabo Panoramic Area

-The shuttle bus costs 3 Euros (one way) and runs everyday that Tibidabo is open, leaving every 20 minutes (although when I visited during a weekend in December, the bus was running almost an hour late, but it DID eventually turn up!)
+The shuttle bus costs 3 Euros (one way) and runs everyday that Tibidabo is open, leaving every 30 minutes (although when I visited during a weekend in December, the bus was running almost an hour late, but it DID eventually turn up!)

-For Barcelona itinerary ideas, check out this post: 72 Hours in Barcelona, Spain
+For Barcelona itinerary ideas, check out this post: Barcelona in December | 72 Hours in Barcelona Winter City Break, Spain